rust-lang/book/second-edition/src/ch04-01-what-is-ownership.md

 // takes_and_gives_back will take a String and return one. fn takes_and_gives_back(a_string: String) -> String { // a_string comes into
-                                                      // scope.
+                                                      // scope

-    a_string  // a_string is returned and moves out to the calling function.
+    a_string  // a_string is returned and moves out to the calling function }
-}
 ```

+<span class="caption">Listing 4-4: Transferring ownership of return
+values</span>

 The ownership of a variable follows the same pattern every time: assigning a
 value to another variable moves it.
 When a variable that includes data on the